 Damages are the final element in a personal injury case.
 It refers to the harm or injury that the plaintiff has suffered as a result of the defendant’s breach of duty.
 Damages may be physical, emotional, or financial in nature and can include medical expenses, lost wages, pain and suffering, and other related costs.
 In some cases, the damages may be relatively easy to prove.
 However, in other cases, such as when the injury is psychological in nature, proving damages may be more challenging.

 In conclusion, personal injury cases involve four key elements that must be proven to succeed.
 Successfully establishing all four elements requires careful documentation, expert testimony, and an understanding of the legal process.
-Personal injury cases can be difficult to handle alone, but with the help of an experienced attorney, plaintiffs can seek justice and receive compensation for their injuries.
+Personal injury cases can be difficult to handle alone, but with the help of an experienced personal injury attorney, plaintiffs can seek justice and receive compensation for their injuries.